 How to Style This Cut

 Despite being so long, this cut is quite low maintenance.
-Most of the time, you can get away with a ‘bed-head’ if wearing surfer’s hair.
+Most of the time, you can get away with a ‘bedhead’ if wearing a surfer’s hair.

-If you’re looking to add some more excitement, feel free to use some hair product.
-In fact, there are even specific products designed for this cut, which attempt to mimic the sun-bleached, salt-soaked look that surfer’s hair originated from (without damaging your hair!).
+If you’re looking to add some more excitement, feel free to use some hair products.
+In fact, there are even specific products designed for this cut, which attempt to mimic the sun-bleached, salt-soaked look that the surfer’s hair originated from (without damaging your hair!).